 Go For Easy To Clean Surfaces

 As a parent, you’ll be astonished at how incredibly messy your life suddenly got.
 From diapers and spit up to years of markers and spilled food and drink to muddy footsteps and messy hangovers, your child’s guaranteed to bring just as much mess into your life as love!
 It’s important to make sure that as many surfaces in your home are as easy to clean as possible.
-If your child has had the stomach flu then you’ll know how completely catastrophic carpets can be – instead go for laminate flooring, wooden floors or even tiles.
+If your child has had the stomach flu then you’ll know how completely catastrophic carpets can be – instead go for great value laminate flooring, wooden floors or even tiles.
 You can add rugs – just make sure that they’re fastened down carefully so that no one ends up falling over them.
 Go for a leather couch that’s easy to wipe up and make sure that you don’t pick out light coloured furnishings.

 Make Separate Play Areas

 When you’re downstairs, make sure that you have designated play areas for you to hang out with your kids – a toybox in the living room will help when you want to clear up.
 You don’t want your whole house to be covered with coloured plastic toys.